 Lemon Tree offers a balanced mix of Indica and Sativa genes.
 This is evident in the strain’s robust, Indica-like branches that support its large, fluffy, Sativa-Esque colas.
 It is also evident in the strain’s effects, producing a high that is both soothing and uplifting.

-The other parent of Lemon Frosting, Animal Cookies, also known as Animal Crackers, is an elite clone-only variety that was developed by the Cookies Family of San Francisco.
+The other parent of Lemon Frosting, Animal Cookies, is an elite clone-only variety that was developed by the Cookies Family during the early 2010s.
 The Cookies Family has become ubiquitous in the cannabis industry, producing top-tier cultivars such as Gelato 33, Cherry Pie, and Girl Scout Cookies.

 Animal Cookies is an exceptionally potent hybrid of Girl Scout Cookies and Fire OG, offering a larger yield and more robust branches than other Cookies varieties.
-Users report that Animal Cookies delivers a potent and narcotic stone that may ease pain and elevate the mood.
-Its powerful effects and exotic flavor have made Animal Cookies a favorite among medical and recreational cannabis users.
+Users report that Animal Cookies delivers a potent and narcotic stone that may numb the body and elevate the mood.
+Its narcotic stone and sweet-and-tangy fragrance have made Animal Cookies a go-to among medical and recreational cannabis users.

 Animal Cookies Lineage

-Animal Cookies, the other parent of Lemon Frosting, is an Indica-dominant hybrid of Girl Scout Cookies and Fire OG.
-According to the Cookies Family, Girl Scout Cookies is a three-way hybrid of Durban Poison, Florida OG, and an unknown strain referred to as “F1.”
+Animal Cookies, the other parent of Lemon Frosting, is an Indica-dominant hybrid that hails from Girl Scout Cookies and Fire OG.
+Girl Scout Cookies, the mother of Animal Cookies, is said to be a three-way cross of Durban Poison, Florida OG, and a proprietary strain known as “F1.”

 The origin of Fire OG is uncertain.
 This cut, popularized by OG Raskal, is a stellar representation of OG Kush.
-Some growers believe that Fire OG is an original cutting of OG Kush, but other growers suggest that it may be an S1 or a hybrid of OG.
+Some growers believe that Fire OG is an original cutting of OG Kush, but other growers suggest that it may be an S1 or a hybrid of the original phenotype.

-By crossing Girl Scout Cookies and Fire OG, the Cookies Family created a strain that offers the exotic color and flavor of Girl Scout Cookies and the potency and yield of OG Kush.
+By crossing Girl Scout Cookies and Fire OG, the Cookies Family created a strain that offers the striking bag appeal and flavor of Girl Scout Cookies and the vigor of OG Kush.

 Lemon Frosting Feminized Cannabis Seeds